Home » Do Rats Like To Live Near Water?

 We know that rats can run, climb, and jump long distances.
 However, in addition to these feats, rats are skilled swimmers, so they have no problem living near water bodies.

-According to the University of Nebraska, rats can swim up to ½ a mile at a time.
-They can tread through water for up to 3 days, even with strong currents.
+According to the University of Nebraska, rats can swim up to ½ a mile and tread through water for up to 3 days, even with strong currents.

 Their ability to change the rate at which they paddle with their feet makes it possible for them to swim long distances without succumbing to fatigue.

 If that isn’t impressive enough, rats can hold their breath underwater for up to 3 minutes.
-They can also swim in very tight spaces due to their collapsible rib cages.
+Due to their collapsible rib cages, they can also swim in tight spaces.

 Are Rats Attracted to Water?